AD4Noobs/site/content/introduction/_index.md

 {{% /notice %}}

-## Active Directory Domain Services
+## Active Directory Domain Services and the Windows eco system

 AD is the cornerstone of pretty much every Windows domain network.
 It does things such as: